 Last Girl Standing is the debut film for Benjamin R. Moody who had previously made a host of short films for various online outlets.

-The last year has seen some astonishing variants on the slasher film with the likes of Final Girl (2015) and The Final Girls (2015), as well as Lost After Dark (2015), which can be considered more of an affectioate homage.
+2015 saw some astonishing variants on the slasher film with the likes of Final Girl (2015) and The Final Girls (2015), as well as Lost After Dark (2015), which can be considered more of an affectioate homage.
 To this can also be added Last Girl Standing, which you suspect had to settle for the title it did because another ‘final girl’ titled film would have been far too confusing.
 While the original slasher films of the 1980s were no more than B movies made with a lack of sophistication, these have taken the basics of the slasher movie in sophisticated directions and explored in some depth the one-dimensional characters we were given in the originals.
 Final Girl showed the final girl turning the tables on her attackers and becoming more hunter than victim, while The Final Girls injected modern characters into a slasher scenario to puncture the cliches with invigorating results.

 Last Girl Standing‘s approach is to ask what happened to the final girl in the aftermath of the massacre.
-This has never been something that slasher films have concerned themselves with unless it has only been to lead to her reappearance in the sequel as in the likes of Friday the 13th Part 2 (1981), A Nightmare on Elm Street Part III: The Dream Warriors (1987) or the Scream series where she usually gets one token scene where she is seen as someone shell-shocked before having to go through it all again.
+This has never been something that slasher films have concerned themselves with unless it has only been to lead to her reappearance in the sequel as in the likes of Friday the 13th Part 2 (1981), A Nightmare on Elm Street Part III: The Dream Warriors (1987) or the Scream series where she usually gets a token scene where she is seen as someone shell-shocked before having to go through it all again.
 Last Girl Standing is maybe the first slasher film to take it into the realm of real-world psychology, showing the massacre in the opening scene and the rest of the film being about Akasha Villalobos in a traumatised state imagining the return of the killer at every turn.

 On the other hand, you do wonder how this stands up as drama.
 With the most dramatic aspect of the film over and done with in the opening scene, the rest of the film feels like a long anti-climax with Akasha Villalobos merely reacting to past events as opposed to actually being stalked.
 What we have is not a slasher film so much as a work about post-traumatic stress disorder.
 As much of the film is centred around Akasha’s mundane day-to-day life, you wonder where it has to go dramatically.